Tell me more ×

 Combining these, you could provide signed, tailored CV's which can still be copied from.
 If a prospective employer asks why two CV's have been presented to them, ask them to check the signature so that they can see which one is the genuine application and which is the fraudulently presented one.
 This might even make the company think twice about using the unethical recruiter again in the future.

-There's nothing to stop them ripping the text out, it's true.
+• There's nothing to stop them ripping the text out, it's true.
 However imho most recruiters don't.
-Get to know ones you will work with - personally - so you can sniff their ethics. – Michael Durrant May 3 '12 at 1:36
+Get to know ones you will work with - personally - so you can sniff their ethics.
+May 3, 2012 at 1:36

-@KeithS - It would be pretty easy to prove that they changed it if you used a digital signature, which is why I mentioned it.
-Any changed version would not contain the digital signature, so the fact that you supplied them with a signed version and they passed on an unsigned version would be very easy to demonstrate. – Mark Booth May 3 '12 at 10:42
+• @KeithS - It would be pretty easy to prove that they changed it if you used a digital signature, which is why I mentioned it.
+Any changed version would not contain the digital signature, so the fact that you supplied them with a signed version and they passed on an unsigned version would be very easy to demonstrate.

-@KeithS - Incidentally, you say that you disagree with the assertion that you can't stop recruiters being unethical, yet only go on to suggest way of getting redress if they do.
-In what way is that making it impossible for them to be unethical? – Mark Booth May 8 '12 at 15:04
+• @KeithS - Incidentally, you say that you disagree with the assertion that you can't stop recruiters being unethical, yet only go on to suggest way of getting redress if they do.
+In what way is that making it impossible for them to be unethical?

 Unfortunately once you hand information to another person you really lose control over where it goes -- the best you can do is try to keep track of who is spreading it around (this is often done by inserting a few known typographical/factual errors into sensitive documents).
 One option nobody mentioned in that regard is that if you're using a digitally signed document (like a PDF) you can include who you provided the resume to, either obviously in the document, or in the digital signature.